djacobow/spinkler/README.md

 5. Create a Google Project

-   Google managers all developer application through an interface called the Google Cloud Console.
+   Google manages all developer application through an interface called the Google Cloud Console.
 You will be using the Cloud Console to create a project, where you will specify which API's you intend to use (Calendar and GMail) and then create a credentials which your app will then use to identify itself so that Google will let it use the APIs.

    The project will belong to *you* and not *me* because the credentials generated are secret and can be used by others to pretend to be your app to access your Calendar and GMail, or even trick others into accessing theirs.
 So there's really no why I can provide canned credentials for your use.
 Sorry.

-   Without getting too much into how this all works, these are the basic steps:
+   I can't really give a complete tutorial on the Cloud Console here.
+The basic steps you need to take are:

    * Go to console.cloud.google.com and creata project by clicking on the down triangle at the top and then clicking "new project"